It helps to understand what causes people to buy a particular product.

 The new value proposition: Understanding the job to be done, the company could then respond by creating a morning milkshake that was even thicker (to last through a long commute) and more interesting (with chunks of fruit) than its predecessor.

-The example is great for three reasons:
+The example is good for three reasons:

 - The reason why customers buy milkshakes for breakfast is surprising;